-Nicknamed the ‘Gateway to the Fjords’, you’ll find yourself at the doorstep of Norway’s’ longest fjord, Sognefjord, and the beautiful Hardangerfjord.
+Nicknamed the "Gateway to the Fjords", you’ll find yourself at the doorstep of Norway’s’ longest fjord, Sognefjord, and the beautiful Hardangerfjord.

 You can also spend hours walking around the streets of this vibrant city, exploring museums and its old town, the UNESCO World Heritage site Bryggen.

-Lofoten Islands, Norway
+3. Lofoten islands, Norway

-Discover Norwegian natural beauty at its finest in the Lofoten Islands.
+Discover Norwegian natural beauty at its finest in the Lofoten islands.

 The small town of Flåm is an ideal stop to relax during a bustling trip around Norway or Scandinavia.

-Set at the heart of the western fjords, you’ll find a wealth of natural attractions a stone’s throw from this tiny village.
+Nestled at the heart of the western fjords, you’ll find a wealth of natural attractions a stone’s throw from this tiny village.
 Admire the mighty mountains, stunning fjords, and powerful waterfalls.

 From here, you could hop on a fjord cruise, or aboard the famous Flåm Railway, known as one of the most beautiful railway journeys in the world!

 Conquer your fear of heights at the gravity-defying Preikestolen.
-Its name means Pulpit Rock, given because of its odd shape resembling a preacher’s pulpit.
+Its name means "Pulpit Rock", given because of its odd shape resembling a preacher’s pulpit.

-Geirangerfjord & Nærøyfjord, Norway
+7. Geirangerfjord & Nærøyfjord, Norway